Generic Name: midazolam hydrochloride

 Treatment of midazolam overdosage is the same as that followed for overdosage with other benzodiazepines.
 Respiration, pulse rate and blood pressure should be monitored and general supportive measures should be employed.
 Attention should be given to the maintenance of a patent airway and support of ventilation, including administration of oxygen.
 Should hypotension develop, treatment may include intravenous fluid therapy, repositioning, judicious use of vasopressors appropriate to the clinical situation, if indicated, and other appropriate countermeasures.
 There is no information as to whether peritoneal dialysis, forced diuresis or hemodialysis are of any value in the treatment of midazolam overdosage.

-Flumazenil, a specific benzodiazepine-receptor antagonist, is indicated for the complete or partial reversal of the sedative effects of midazolam hydrochloride syrup and may be used in situations when an overdose with a benzodiazepine is known or suspected.
-There are anecdotal reports of adverse hemodynamic responses associated with midazolam hydrochloride syrup following administration of flumazenil to pediatric patients.
+Flumazenil, a specific benzodiazepine-receptor antagonist, is indicated for the complete or partial reversal of the sedative effects of midazolam and may be used in situations when an overdose with a benzodiazepine is known or suspected.
+There are anecdotal reports of adverse hemodynamic responses associated with midazolam following administration of flumazenil to pediatric patients.
 Prior to the administration of flumazenil, necessary measures should be instituted to secure the airway, assure adequate ventilation, and establish adequate intravenous access.
 Flumazenil is intended as an adjunct to, not as a substitute for, proper management of benzodiazepine overdose.
 Patients treated with flumazenil should be monitored for resedation, respiratory depression and other residual benzodiazepine effects for an appropriate period after treatment.
 The prescriber should be aware of a risk of seizure in association with flumazenil treatment, particularly in long-term benzodiazepine users and in cyclic antidepressant overdose.
 The complete flumazenil package insert, including CONTRAINDICATIONS, WARNINGS and PRECAUTIONS, should be consulted prior to use.

 Midazolam Syrup Dosage and Administration

-Midazolam hydrochloride syrup should only be used in hospital or ambulatory care settings, including physicians’ and dentists’ offices, that can provide for continuous monitoring of respiratory and cardiac function.
+Midazolam HCl syrup should only be used in hospital or ambulatory care settings, including physicians' and dentists' offices, that can provide for continuous monitoring of respiratory and cardiac function.
 Immediate availability of resuscitative drugs and age- and size-appropriate equipment for bag/valve/mask ventilation and intubation, and personnel trained in their use and skilled in airway management should be assured (see WARNINGS).
 For deeply sedated patients, a dedicated individual whose sole responsibility it is to observe the patient, other than the practitioner performing the procedure, should monitor the patient throughout the procedure.
 Continuous monitoring of respiratory and cardiac function is required.

 Patient response to sedative agents, and resultant respiratory status, is variable.
 Regardless of the intended level of sedation or route of administration, sedation is a continuum; a patient may move easily from light to deep sedation, with potential loss of protective reflexes, particularly when coadministered with anesthetic agents, other CNS depressants, and concomitant medications which may potentially cause a more intense and prolonged sedation (see PRECAUTIONS: Drug Interactions).
 This is especially true in pediatric patients.
 The health care practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.